Beetles belong to the order Coleoptera, the largest insect group worldwide.

 Ending our list of types of beetles in North America that live mostly in water are whirligig beetles.

-Whirligigs get their name from swimming in circles when they feel threatened, which makes them more difficult to catch and actually increases the chance of attracting the attention of any adjacent fish.
+Whirligigs get their name from swimming in circles when they feel threatened, which makes them more difficult to catch and increases the chance of attracting the attention of any adjacent fish

 More than 700 species can be distinguished by their 18 mm length, oval, dark body, and clubbed antennae.

-Other insects and occasionally even small fish that get too close are consumed by these types of beetles in North America.
+These types of beetles consume other insects and occasionally even small fish that get too close in North America.